 - Does it reduce operational costs or support volume?

-App maintenance isn’t just about code; it’s about resource cost.
-Before approving changes or scheduling releases, you need to evaluate:
+Before approving changes or scheduling releases, you must evaluate:

 - Budget – What’s available at this moment in time?